What's The Best Way To Relieve Period Cramps?

 So, when should you take a painkiller?
 Most people experience cramps right before their period starts, because that's when prostaglandins levels are highest, according to ACOG.
 It's best to start taking medication right when you experience symptoms, and you can continue taking it for up to three days, according to the Mayo Clinic.
 As you get your period, and the lining of your uterus sheds, the prostaglandins levels — and cramps — typically go away.

 There are also a few ways that you can manage the pain without using medication, according to Dr. Polaneczky.
 "Exercise can certainly help, unless you're totally debilitated by your cramps," she says.
-Using a hot water bottle or getting a lower back massage certainly doesn't hurt, either.
+Kwiatkowski suggests "simple, self-help measures" such as applying heat to the low abdomen, either taking a shower, or using a hot-water bottle or heat pad, along with massaging the lower abdomen and lower back.
+"These techniques can help diffuse the pain signalling processes, which can reduce the perceived pain," she adds.

+Another option is sex, believe it or not.
+"Exercise, including having sex, can also help," she explains.
+"Exercise increases the production of chemicals that result in ‘wellbeing feelings’ which dampen down pain signals and can therefore act as a form of pain relief.
+Orgasm itself can also cause a contraction of the womb muscle which can help clear the womb lining more quickly, which may even shorten the length of your period."

 If none of these treatments work, then the next step for you would be to figure out if you want to prevent your period, which is typically done using birth control pills.
 "Anything that suppresses ovulation will also help with cramps," Dr. Polaneczky says.
 Birth control pills (both combination pills and progesterone-only ones), IUDs, or injections tend to work well at preventing cramps, according to ACOG.
 And if you're already on the pill, you might want to consider skipping your inactive pills to prevent getting your period each month, she says.

-Note: This article was originally published in September 2017 and has been updated.